Pylons/pyramid/docs/designdefense.rst

 - Ecosystem.
-Many existing Zope packages can be used in :mod:`repoze.bfg` with few (or no) changes due to our use of the ZCA and :term:`ZCML`.
+Many existing Zope packages can be used in :mod:`repoze.bfg` with few (or no) changes due to our use of the ZCA registry and :term:`ZCML`.

 Conclusion
 ++++++++++

 If you only *develop applications* using :mod:`repoze.bfg`, there's not much to complain about here.
-You just should never need to understand the ZCA or even know about its presence: use documented APIs instead.
+You just should never need to understand the ZCA registry or even know about its presence: use documented :mod:`repoze.bfg` APIs instead.
 However, you may be an application developer who doesn't read API documentation because it's unmanly.
 Instead you read the raw source code, and because you haven't read the documentation, you don't know what functions, classes, and methods even *form* the :mod:`repoze.bfg` API.
 As a result, you've now written code that uses internals and you've pained yourself into a conceptual corner as a result of needing to wrestle with some ZCA-using implementation detail.
 If this is you, it's extremely hard to have a lot of sympathy for you.
-You'll either need to get familiar with how we're using the ZCA or you'll need to use only the documented APIs; that's why we document them as APIs.
+You'll either need to get familiar with how we're using the ZCA registry or you'll need to use only the documented APIs; that's why we document them as APIs.

 If you *extend* or *develop* :mod:`repoze.bfg` (create new ZCML directives, use some of the more obscure "ZCML hooks" as described in :ref:`hooks_chapter`, or work on the :mod:`repoze.bfg` core code), you will be faced with needing to understand at least some ZCA concepts.
-The ZCA API is quirky: we've tried to make it at least slightly nicer by disusing it for common registrations and lookups such as unnamed utilities.
+The ZCA registry API is quirky: we've tried to make it at least slightly nicer by disusing it for common registrations and lookups such as unnamed utilities.
 Some places it's used unabashedly, and will be forever.
 We know it's quirky, but it's also useful and fundamentally understandable if you take the time to do some reading about it.

 BFG Uses Interfaces Too Liberally
 ---------------------------------